Leveraging new and existing tech to improve the clinician experience

-To improve the clinician experience, organizations should be looking beyond EHR and point solutions.
+To improve the clinician experience, healthcare organizations must look beyond EHR and point solutions.

 Clinicians struggle to balance patient care with the myriad of routine tasks they are asked to perform each day.
 They are frustrated by an inability to access meaningful, patient-specific data that is aggregated and presented in an actionable format at the point of care.
 Inefficient, manual workflows prevent clinicians from working top of license and are contributing to increasing levels of burnout and dissatisfaction.